 Trucks can be prone to rust if you reside in snowy or coastal areas.
 A little spot of rust can spread and cause severe damage to your truck when ignored.
-Rust normally appears on trucks due to salt from the road during winter season or the salt content of ocean air, which causes oxidation when these come into contact with a truck’s metal parts.
+Rust normally appears on trucks due to salt from the road during the winter season or the salt content of ocean air, which causes oxidation when these come into contact with a truck’s metal parts.

-Restoring a Rusty Truck Frame
+Fixing a Rusty Truck Frame

 Rusted Frame Repair Cost